 - Active Property Management.
 This is another key to increasing your returns.
 While some people love managing property, many others find the job a chore.
 If you fall into the latter category, it’s a smart idea to hire professional property managers to maintain your properties while keeping costs down.
 Most professional managers serve several multi-unit properties at once, and their ultimate goal is to find every penny of possible income.
 They monitor trends in rent prices and rein in expenses.

 - Secondary Income Streams.
 Real estate is not the only potential source of revenue.
 Other lucrative sources of income are frequently overlooked.
 Unfortunately, most property owners aren’t even aware that such opportunities exist.
 Additional income streams include rental washers and dryers, refrigerators, and other household appliances.
 A professional property manager can assist you in identifying secondary income streams.

 - Property Maintenance.
 Well-preserved property keeps tenants happy, and encourages new tenants to sign a lease.
 It’s also much easier to take care of little issues throughout the year than have a tenant complain about substantial property issues all at once.

-These strategies taken together are all ways to potentially increase the amount of money coming in.
-These are proven strategies to Increase returns.
+These strategies taken together are all ways to increase the amount of money coming in.
+These are proven strategies to maximize returns.
 Employing all six strategies requires considerable time and expertise, but are valuable when moving from individual real-property investing to institutional-grade investing.